-So, I guess you came here for a blow-by-blow account of how Steve went from rather inauspicious beginnings as a tiny tot locking his mother out of their family home in London (true story, she had to have a local policeman help coax the barely walking-and-talking little West into grabbing the house keys and popping them through the letterbox.
-"I knew then you were quite intelligent" were her words on retelling the story years later) to living–if not THE dream then A dream – in The City of Angels aka Los Angeles?
+So, I guess you came here for a blow-by-blow account of how Steve went from rather inauspicious beginnings as a tiny tot locking his mother out of their family home in London (true story, she had to have a local policeman help coax the barely walking-and-talking mini Steve into grabbing the house keys and popping them through the letterbox.
+"I knew then you were quite intelligent" – her words on retelling the story years later) to living–if not THE dream then A dream – in The City of Angels aka Los Angeles?

 Graduated with the most amount of agent offers the school had ever seen!

 WHAAAAT?!
 I know!
 Right?!
-Not too shabby.
+Not too shabby!

-Actually pretty much anything you need a voice for he's done it at this stage and often from his home studio.
+Actually, pretty much anything you need a voice for he's done it at this stage, and often from his home studio.

 Now if after reading all this you are still here and feel so inclined, please do take a look around.
 Go on!
 Roll your cursor up to the headers at the top of the page and get as curious as you like.